guardian/tip/README.md

 ## How it Works?

-`Tip.verify()` call will send two HTTP requests to GitHub API:
+`Tip.verify()` call will send two HTTP requests to [GitHub API](https://developer.github.com/v3/):

-  1. one GET request to find out the number of the latest merged pull request,
+  1. [GET request](https://developer.github.com/v3/repos/commits/#get-a-single-commit) to find out the identification number of the latest merged pull request,
-  1. and another POST request to actually set the label on the pull request
+  1. [POST request](https://developer.github.com/v3/issues/labels/#add-labels-to-an-issue) to actually add the label to the pull request

 TiP will do this only once - the first time user completes BCP.